MicroEJ/docs/Tutorials/tutorialOptimizeFootprint.rst

 How to Reduce the Runtime Size of an Application
 ------------------------------------------------

-You can find generic coding rules in the following tutorial: :ref:`javacodingrules`.
+You can find generic coding rules in the following tutorial: :ref:`improvecodequality`.

 This section provides additional coding rules and good practices in order to reduce the runtime size (RAM) of an application.